trevanhetzel/fb-album-aggregator/README.md

 A tiny jQuery plugin for fetching and displaying Facebook page albums and photos.

+**Big note:** The way this is currently set up with the exposure of the app secret on the client side is not exactly secure.
+So use this at your own risk.
+I'm working on changing the code to be able to pull public photos without having to authenticate a user with a login some other way.

 ## Features

 - List display of all albums a page owns (including thumbnail and title)